 By trading in Taylor Hall and expecting their young, talented players to advance another step in their development, the New Jersey Devils were eyeing up the wild card places at the start of the season.
 But, as it stands, the Devils are eight points and five places outside of the post-season places.

-Injuries have been a hindrance, and a dip in consistency from Cory Schneider hasn’t helped, but, on the bright-side, injuries have allowed for the Devils to show off more of their young talents.
-Most recently, John Moore has been sitting in the injury reserve due to a concussion picked up before the New Year.
+Injuries have been a hindrance, and a dip in consistency from Cory Schneider hasn’t helped, but, on the bright side, injuries have allowed for the Devils to show off more of their young talents.
+Most recently, John Moore has been sitting on the injury reserve due to a concussion picked up before the New Year.
 In Moore’s stead, the Devils called up 21-year-old Steven Santini, who has brought a new element to New Jersey’s game.

 Santini bringing some added punch

 Steven Santini, formerly drafted in the second round of the 2013 draft, has played in every 2017 game for the New Jersey Devils, and in that time, he has managed to dole out 16 hits in five games – the fourth most in the NHL since the turn of the year.

 The American blue-liner has averaged 3.2 hits per game since his call up.
 For the Devils, Kyle Palmieri is the team’s leading hitter, averaging just 1.9 hits per game over 40 contests.
 With Palmieri also being integral to the scoring side of New Jersey’s game, it’d be good to see others grinding down the opposition to free him up on offense, though many of his hits come on the forecheck.

 When it comes to defensemen, Kyle Quincey has the most hits, clocking in 60 body checks in 40 games (1.5 per game) so Santini’s very physical game gives an extra element to the defense of New Jersey, a greater element of physicality and the ability to grind down the opposing forwards.